alkabal/PSNG_V3/README.md

 -TODO : prevent multiple click on the gui when something is already started self.work_in_progress do not work for now (something like that is done for compensation)

+-TODO : correctiong the bug for font changing in base.py

 ## Exemple positioning your tool setter in a Y protected area